elsampsa/valkka-examples/docs/qt_notes.rst

 The class **valkka.multiprocess.MessageProcess** provides a model class that has been derived from python's **multiprocessing.Process** class.
 In MessageProcess, the class has both "frontend" and "backend" methods.

-Frontend methods can be called after the process has been started (e.g. after the .start() method has been called and fork has been performed), while backend methods are called only from within the processes "run" method - i.e. at the "other side" of the fork, where the forked process lives in its own virtual memory space.
+The ``MessageProcess`` class comes with the main libValkka package, but you can also install it separately.

+It is documented in detail in `valkka-multiprocess package documentation  <https://elsampsa.github.io/valkka-multiprocess/_build/html/index.html>`_.
-**WARNING** : it is important to understand what you are doing here: what is running in the "background" and what in your main python (Qt) process.

-Including libValkka threads and QThreads into the mix can easily result in the classical "fork-combined-with-threading" pitfall, so it's highly recommendable that you read and understand `this medium article <https://medium.com/@sampsa.riikonen/doing-python-multiprocessing-the-right-way-a54c1880e300>`_.
+We highly recommend that you read that documentation as it is important to understand what you are doing here - what is running in the "background" and what in your main python (Qt) process as including libValkka threads and QThreads into the same mix can easily result in the classical
+"fork-combined-with-threading" pitfall, leading to a leaky-crashy program.

 Please refer also to :ref:`the PyQt testsuite<testsuite>` how to do things correctly.